Dashboard Member settings

 If you’re unsure whether any of the grounds for eviction apply, Ask a lawyer.

-Current mandatory grounds for possession
+What are the mandatory grounds for possession?

 The mandatory grounds are considered the most powerful because a court is obliged to grant a possession order once you prove the ground applies.
 You must strictly follow the notice period and any other rules associated with the ground to ensure your eviction claim is valid.
-The 10 current mandatory grounds for possession are:

 • Ground 1 - the landlord or their spouse/civil partner needs possession of the property as they wish to occupy the property as their main home

-• Ground 2 - the property is subject to a mortgage and the mortgage lender (eg a bank) is now selling the property
+• Ground 2 - the property is subject to a mortgage, and the mortgage lender (eg a bank) is now selling the property

 • Ground 3 - the tenancy has a fixed term of eight months or less, and the property was used as a holiday let in the 12 months before the current tenancy

-• Ground 4 - the tenancy has a fixed term of up to 12 months and was used as a student letting within 12 months prior to the current tenancy
+• Ground 4 - the tenancy has a fixed term of up to 12 months and was used as a student letting (mandatory) within 12 months prior to the current tenancy

-• Ground 5 - the property is held to be available for a minister of religion to reside to perform their duties, and it is now required for occupation by a minister of religion
+• Ground 5 - the property is held to be available for a minister of religion to reside and perform their duties, and it is now required for occupation by a minister of religion

 • Ground 6 - the property requires demolishing or substantial construction works that cannot be performed whilst the tenant occupies the property